 Information for families

 Nationally, the activity test has been eased until 4 April 2021 for Australian families whose employment has been affected by COVID-19.
+Affected families can access up to 100 hours of subsidised child care, per child, per fortnight.

 Families can apply for the extra hours by using their Centrelink online account through myGov or the Express Plus Centrelink mobile app.
-Families experiencing financial hardship may be eligible for Additional Child Care Subsidy
+Families experiencing financial hardship may be eligible for Additional Child Care Subsidy.

 If your service is directed to close by a Commonwealth, state or territory government authority, you must report the closure and any reopening.